rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 To define a macro, you use the `macro_rules!` construct.
 Let’s explore how to use `macro_rules!` by looking at how the `vec!` macro is defined.
-Chapter 8 covered how we can use the `vec!` macro to create a new vector with particular values.
+Chapter 8 covered how we can use the `vec!` macro to create a new vector with particular значения.
 For example, the following macro creates a new vector containing three
 integers:

 ```